 The hike to the base of falls consists of 400 stairs, which are easy to descend but challenging upon return.
 Fortunately, there are rest areas with benches and water fountains to make the ascent a little easier.

-Las Gemelas translates as "The Twins" and these two fraternal beauties deliver the goods.
+Las Gemelas translates to "The Twins" and these two fraternal beauties deliver the goods.
 I've yet to see a "best of" list featuring the twins and for the life of me, cannot figure out why.
-Perhaps it's because Las Gemelas are located in Bajos del Toro and are overshadowed by Catarata Bajos del Toro (see #4 below).
+Perhaps it's because Las Gemelas is located in Bajos del Toro and overshadowed by Catarata Bajos del Toro (see #4 below).
 There's really no other explanation as the twins are simply sensational.

 After walking 30 minutes through expansive sloping pastures, you arrive at the entry point to the thick jungle environment that hosts the twins.
 A few steep metal stairs take you to the river's edge and then suddenly, the first twin appears.
 Made up of bright orange rock and sky-blue water, the first twin stands 80’ tall and spills into a rocky river below.
 A rich turquoise pool, surrounded by huge boulders, forms downstream before the water continues on to feed other waterfalls below.

 As you approach the first twin, the second twin emerges from a deep canyon to the left.
 The second twin is slightly smaller and completely different than the first but equally impressive.
 The water from the second fall is much bluer than the first, and contrasts beautifully against the other colors in the scene.

 Buried deep in Costa Rica's vast Central Valley, Bajos del Toro is one of Costa Rica's tallest waterfalls, plunging 300' into an ancient volcano crater below.
 The rock walls surrounding the towering cascade are scarred with vibrant orange, red, and yellow mineral deposits and bright green mosses, and the scene is absolutely awe-inspiring.